anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * A process to check change management adherence that is implemented, and rigourously followed.
 * An approved system or process for last resort access must exist for the platform.
 * Where there are multiple hosting facilities used in the provisioning of a service, network communications between the facilities for the purpose of backup, management, and workload communications are cryptographically protected in transit between data centre facilities.
-* Continuous cloud security compliance is mandatory.
+* Continuous Cloud security compliance is mandatory.
 * An incident response plan must exist for the platform.

 <a name="7.4.2"></a>